RascalSoftware/RAT/docs/source/chapter3.rst

     headThick = vHead / lipidAPM;
     tailThick = vTail / lipidAPM;

-For the SLD's, we again make use of these volumes, but we need to work our the sum of the scattering lengths from the layers compositions:
+For the SLD's, we again make use of these volumes, but we need to work out the sum of the scattering lengths from the layers compositions:

 .. code:: MATLAB